-- Deed-in-Lieu of Foreclosure: A deed-in-lieu of foreclosure is a voluntary agreement between a borrower and lender for the borrower to give title to a property to the lender in full satisfaction of the loan secured by that property.
+- Deed-in-Lieu of Foreclosure: A deed-in-lieu of foreclosure is a voluntary agreement between a borrower and lender for the borrower to give the title to a property to the lender in full satisfaction of the loan secured by that property.
 Your lender may look favorably at a deed-in-lieu of foreclosure because it saves the lender time and money pursuing foreclosure.

 - Bankruptcy: Bankruptcy is a federal court proceeding for settling your debts with your creditors under a judge’s supervision.
 If you face foreclosure, the filing of a bankruptcy case may provide an “automatic stay” to temporarily stop the foreclosure proceedings.
 If, however, you file for liquidation under Chapter 7 of the Bankruptcy Code, the court may, in time, lift the automatic stay to allow the mortgage lender to resume the foreclosure proceedings.
 If you file under Chapter 13, you may be eligible to keep your property, but you must generally repay the overdue amount in a three-to-five-year plan along with your regular mortgage payments.

 - Other Alternatives: There may be other alternatives to foreclosure.
 You may be able to supplement your income by renting out a room or getting a second job.
 If you have a struggling small business you may qualify for an interest-free, deferred payment America’s Recovery Capital (ARC) loan up to $35,000 from the U.S. Small Business Administration.
 If your lender fails to follow proper foreclosure procedures, you may be able to file an injunction to stop the process.